Russian Meddling in our Elections

 The Russians paid “Several millions,” (no actual figure has ever been provided) for their meddling efforts according to the Special Counsel.
 But “several million” pales by comparison to the 2.4 billion dollars legally spent on the last presidential election (according to the Washington Post), much of it by anonymous American donors, special interests and political action committees, all of it by legitimate homegrown actors — and mostly free of reporting requirements, including huge expenditures in the last two weeks of the election by the Trump campaign from anonymous sources.
-Whether in the big picture the interference made a difference we will never know.
-There is no way for political scientists to measure the impact.
+Whether in the big picture the interference made a difference we will probably never know.
+There is no way for political scientists to measure the impact and they haven’t attempted to do so thus far.
 If they conduct statistical surveys by interviewing a sample of typical voters what questions do they ask?
-How would any respondent be able to identify if he or she was influenced by any Russion sponsored posting?
+How would any voter, responding to an interviewer be able to identify if he or she was influenced by any Russian sponsored posting?
 Where is the evidence that the presumed interference made any difference?
 Surely the effect was modest, if not insignificant.
-The comparatively trivial amount spent by the Russian medlers (“several million” vs. $2.4 billion) raises a serious question about whether they made any material impact.
+The comparatively trivial amount spent by the Russian meddlers (“several million” vs. $2.4 billion) raises a serious question about whether they had any material impact.
 None of the interference reached into or influenced the mainstream media, not the televised debates, not the nominating conventions, or the campaign rallies, the major news sources — the country’s newspapers, TV networks and other traditional news outlets.
-Political campaigns are very public affairs; campaigns have to communicate their messages openly, publically.
+Political campaigns are very public affairs; campaigns have to communicate their messages widely, openly and publicly.
 It is very difficult to conduct a stealth political campaign and have any significant effect on elections.
-It is speculated that Russian posts in social media interfered with the election, but the problem with that theory is that these posts were diverse and did not always specifically support the Trump candidacy.
-Then there is the unsolved question of how many social media followers, who are mostly young people, are actually voters?
+It is speculated that Russian posts in social media interfered with the election, but one problem with that theory is that these posts were diverse and did not always specifically support the Trump candidacy and a relatively few even mentioned Trump or Clinton.
+Then there is the unsolved question of how many social media followers, who are mostly young people, are actually voters or if they did vote were they influenced?